David Freeze: It's not always about the miles when bike trouble, hurricane surface - Salisbury Post

 I just saw pictures of massive evacuations from New Orleans, expecting as much as 140 mph winds.
 And no one wants to be inside the levee system because of the storm surge.
 I will be hunkering down in the Western Motel in Wiggins, maybe for a couple of days.

 Here is what has already gone through my mind.
-I have seen the Mobile, Alabama, gulf as part of the Underground Railroad ride.
+I have seen the Mobile, Alabama, Gulf as part of the Underground Railroad ride.
 I am just a long day’s ride from Alabama.
 The next state, just a day or day and a half more east, is Florida.
 I have been contemplating skirting north of any Mississippi and Alabama damage and rejoining the projected route somewhere in panhandle Florida.

 On one hand, it is exciting to be this close.
 I am on higher ground, in a solid building and well east of the projected landfall.
 I have two convenience stores in walking distance and I think also a Dollar General too.

 People were getting gasoline all day today.
-I left Franklinton, Louisiana, at first light today, following S.R.
-20 to Bogalusa and the Mississippi border.
-Then the same road became shoulderless in Mississippi and changed its name to S.R.
-28. It ended at Wiggins this afternoon after lots of rain and some wind.
-Oddly when the rain started, the headwind stopped.
+I left Franklinton, Louisiana, at first light today, following State Route 20 to Bogalusa and the Mississippi border.
+Then the same road became shoulderless in Mississippi and changed its name to State Route 28.
+It ended at Wiggins this afternoon after lots of rain and some wind.
+Oddly, when the rain started, the headwind stopped.
 I got two great grilled cheese sandwiches with tomato and onion as soon as I arrived.

 I am in a good place that seems safe as far as I can tell.
 I will visit the Dollar General for a few things and get some kind of good breakfast, while at least I know I have a good roof over my head.